 In addition to its own collections, the Academy also houses the Fototeca Unione founded by Ernest Nash in 1957.
 The Fototeca Unione began with the donation of Nash’s own archive to the International Union of Institutes of Archaeology, History and History of Art.
 It is a growing collection focusing on the architecture and topography of the Roman world.

-As part of its mission, the Photo Archive of the American Academy in Rome provides online access to digital versions of selected materials from its collections for educational, research, and publishing purposes.
-The site includes over thirty photographic images available in digital form on the Digital Humanities Center database.
+The Photographic Archive provides online access to digital versions of most of its collections for educational, research, and publishing purposes on the Academy's Digital Humanities Center database.

 To view sample images from the various collections, visit the Index to the Collections.